Miami Police Scanner Encryption: Hurricane Season Meets Information Blackout

 Miami-Dade's encryption journey began with a spectacular failure.
 In 2014, the county deployed a $25 million Harris Corporation encrypted radio system designed to prevent civilians from monitoring police.

-- Immediately: Officers report transmission delays, garbled conversations, echoes, and "dead zones"
+- Officers report transmission delays, garbled conversations, echoes, and "dead zones" over the following two weeks

-Harris Corporation's track record included failed systems in Oakland (during a presidential visit), Milwaukee (widespread criticism), and Las Vegas ($42 million wasted).
+Harris Corporation's track record included radio failures in Oakland (during a presidential visit), criticism in Milwaukee, and a $42 million failed installation in Las Vegas.

 Current Miami Encryption Status